 - Students must understand not only how to analyze and create computational structures, but also the limits of computation itself; this requires an understanding of the mathematical foundations and formalisms of Computer Science.
 This goal is primarily addressed in COMP 301 (Automata theory and formal languages).

 The various courses in the computer science curriculum are discussed below; for additional details, consult the catalog descriptions of the courses.
 Students may also consult the department's advisory committee (CADCOM).

 Research opportuntiesWe strongly encourage students to get involved in research with faculty, and all the faculty are happy to have students doing research.
 Please visit the Faculty by research area page to learn more about individual faculty member's research interests, or just stop by our offices!
 Our Student Projects page lists current and past student research.
 Typically research starts by enrolling in COMP 401 or 402 (Individual Tutorial) or COMP 403 or 404 (Department Project).
 The former courses are usually for more theoretical topics, the latter for more applied topics, though there is no strict division.
 Students can often start thinking about research as early as the freshman year, though some topics require more course background than others.

 All Computer Science students are encouraged to write a Senior Thesis under the direction of one of the faculty.
 Students wishing to complete a Senior thesis must sign up for COMP 409 and COMP 410 in their Senior year.
-A student who plans to write a thesis must find a faculty advisor in their Junior year, and will typically do a individual tutorial or project with that advisor before the Senior year.
+A student who plans to write a thesis must find a faculty advisor in their Junior year, and will typically do an individual tutorial or project with that advisor before the Senior year.
 Please see our Student Projects page for a list of recent theses.